-In 2018 and 2019, the Group entered into shareholder loans with Madeleine (the Company's immediate parent) to finance its operations.

-On March 16, 2022, before the closing of the SPAC Transaction, the shareholder loan equity conversion resulted in a share issuance of Allego Holding ordinary shares at a par value of ε 1 per share, increasing share capital by ε 2, with the remaining difference in the shareholder loan equity conversion being recorded as an increase to share premium of ε 101,931 thousand and accordingly no gain or loss has been recognized in the consolidated statement of profit or loss.
+In 2018 and 2019, the Group entered into shareholder loans with Madeleine (the Company's immediate parent) to finance its operations (refer to Note 25).
+On March 16, 2022, before the closing of the SPAC Transaction, the shareholder loan equity conversion resulted in a share issuance of 2 Allego Holding ordinary shares at a par value of $\in$ I per share, increasing share capital by $\in$ 2, with the remaining difference in the shareholder loan equity conversion being recorded as an increase to share premium of $\notin$ 01,931 thousand and accordingly no gain or loss has been recognized in the consolidated statement of profit or loss.